Skip to Content

 Want your app in the Companion App Store?
 You can submit through our web form or open a pull request to the marketplace repository.

-• A Docker image (pre-built, or built with our Static Container Builder)
+• A public or submit-able Docker image β€” or build one with the Static Container Builder

 After review, approved apps appear in the App Store for all Hub users.